zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 __Kruskal’s Algorithm does two things:
 Initialize a graph T with every node from G but no edge at all.
 Connect nodes in T with edges in G sorted in order of increasing weight.
-(skip the edge that creates a circle, in other word if the edge points to a node that’s already in T).__
+(skip the edge that creates a circle, in other word if the edge points to a node that’s already in T. This is equivalent to connecting a node in T with a node in G yet not in T, in Prim's.)__

 To efficiently detect cycle, a Union-Find data structure comes in handy.
 The most important take away here is how this Union-Find data structure is constructed and utilized.